-Andre Roberson also made his presence felt during his initial season setting the freshman rebounding (297) and blocked shot (42) records.
-Roberson also became the first freshman to lead any CU team in rebounds, steals (51), and blocks.
-The feat among the Big 12 was a rarity, as Roberson became only the fourth conference player to accomplish it.
-Averaging 7.8 rebounds per game (100th nationally), Roberson also tied for fifth nationally in freshman rebounding (only player with zero starts).
+Andre Roberson also made his presence felt during his initial season setting the freshman rebounding (297) and CU edged the Ducks, 63-62 for the second time in blocked shot (42) records.
+Roberson also became the first three meetings this season.
+Sophomore forward Anfreshman to lead any CU team in rebounds, steals (51), and dre Roberson put back with 13 seconds remaining blocks.
+The feat among the Big 12 was a rarity, as Roberson and a defensive stand by senior point-guard Nate basketball/volleyball courts; women's basketball locker And for the first time in the 15-year Big 12 Champion- rooms; and volleyball coaches' offices costing \$10.8 mil-

-The 2011-12 season welcomed a new addition to the Coors Events Center since the building first opened in 1979.
-The brand new basketball and volleyball practice facility resides directly adjacent to the north side of Events Center.
+The 2011-12 season welcomed a new addition to the Coors Events Center since the building first opened in Burks also became the only second CU player in history 1979.
+The brand new basketball and volleyball practice